 Good morning to everyone.
 Good evening to those of you in South Africa.
-I hope you've had a wonderful Days of Unleavened Bread.
+I hope you have had a wonderful Days of Unleavened Bread.

 I want to thank all of you for your sacrifices and your contributions to the church.
-We don't do this very often.
-We just don't particularly talk about money in this church.
-It's just not our way.
-It's not something that we feel is so vitally important that we need to mention it all the time, but we should thank you on occasion, so I wanted to thank you for your tithes and offerings and all the little helps that you give.
+We do not do this very often.
+We just do not particularly talk about money in this church.
+It is just not our way.
+It is not something that we feel is so vitally important that we need to mention it all the time, but we should thank you on occasion, so I wanted to thank you for your tithes and offerings and all the little helps that you give.

 Think about the tools of your trade.
 You may not be a tradesman, but you have a job, and the job that you have requires tools.
 Are you a salesman?
 Do you think you would make very many sales without a business card, or without a telephone, or without an automobile?
 Those are all tools of that trade.